alexyuly/chil/README.md

 This standard defines the first edition of the Chil Language.
 Chil is a dynamic application programming language for expressing informational hierarchies formed by components.
 The *Chil* name is an acronym for *component hierarchy information language*.

+### Overview of traditional object-oriented systems

 The fundmental unit of traditional object-oriented systems is a *class*, which is a prototype for a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) whose interface consists of a set of public functions called *methods*.
 Methods form the bridge of communication between instances of classes, called *objects*.
 In terms of a directed object graph, classes result in a high degree of bidirectional data flow, since in order for interaction to occur, an instance of class A must delegate control to an instance of class B, which returns to class A.

 Moreover, pervasive object-oriented languages like C++, Java, and JavaScript, support freely inheriting and overriding methods in order to define the particular control flow of a class.
 Method inheritance and overrides tightly couple children to their parents, since a change in the behavior of an inherited parent method, or the removal of a parent override, result in unclear consequences as to the behavior of child methods.
 This creates a domino effect which makes software unmaintainable, by causing base classes to become the base of a house of cards which can't be moved without destroying the system.

-Worse yet, objects may freely pass references around the object graph, allowing references to travel and live arbitrarily far from their objects.
+Worse yet, objects may freely pass references around the object graph, allowing references to travel and live arbitrarily far from the object which constructed their own referenced objects.
 If class A passes a reference to its own private field to a method of class B, then class B has access to private data (or perhaps even functions) of class A, which violates object-oriented encapsulation.

-Chil is organized around components, which are composed of instances of other components.
-Functions are replaced by streams, which are organized into components instead of classes.
-In terms of data flow, streams are unidirectional while functions are bidirectional.
-Streams are autonomous, while functions are tools.
-A stream listens for incoming data and sends outgoing data, of its own accord.
-A function is called by a subject in order to manipulate an object.

-Chil is a *push* system, in a world where most object-oriented languages are *pull* systems. *Push* is the design philosophy that objects should 1) report their own status, and 2) listen for the status of other objects.
-An object should never access the data of another object, nor should it ever directly control the behavior of another object.
-In this way, object responsibilities are well encapsulated, and data flow is separate from control flow.

-*Pull* is the design philosophy that objects should 1) allow other objects to fetch their status, and 2) allow other objects to directly control their behavior.
-In this way, object responsibilities are not encapsulated at all, and data and control flow are mixed, which makes control flow harder to reason about, and data flow harder to change.
+### Contrasting features of Chil

+In contrast to traditional object-oriented systems, the fundamental of unit of Chil is the *component*, which is a prototype for a stateless set of interconnected streams, with *0-n* keyed inputs and *1* output.
+Each input feeds values into a *stream*, which is a reference to an input of a child of the component.

+Each component defines a set of component instances called *children*, which are referenced within streams.
+Special *connection objects* form the bridge of communication between children.

+All object construction happens at compile time, so no reference passing is allowed.
+Object reference relationships are defined by the communication contract expressed in a component's source code, which is established at compile time and enforced during runtime.

 ## 1 Compiler architecture